The Concordia Experience

 More than a degree or a diploma, the Concordia Experience is a portfolio of opportunities that will launch your life after college.
 You’ll gain experience in putting into practice what you learn in the classroom.

-You’ll match your personal and professional interests with a program of study.
+You’ll match your personal and professional interests with a major.
 And, you’ll form lifelong relationships from the day-to-day interactions you have with faculty, staff, and fellow students.

 The Five Elements of the Concordia Experience

 - The Concordia Distinctive—Our highly-regarded core curriculum of integrated liberal arts courses is designed so that you can explore different perspectives and strengthen skills that will prepare you for any career and for lifelong learning.

 - Majors—Building on the Concordia Distinctive, you select a dynamic program of study (Biology, Business, Education, English, Exploring Students (Undeclared), Health Studies, Liberal Studies, Nursing, Radiologic Technologies, Social Sciences, and Social Work), each of which opens up multiple career paths.
 You’ll work with advisors and mentors to design an “Individualized Graduation Plan,” including choices you make to develop emphases or specialization around your particular interest.
 Concordia also offers graduate programs.

 - Elective and Support Courses—As you take ownership of your Individualized Graduation Plan, you will have opportunities to dig deeper into specific areas and explore new interests through a wide range of elective and support courses.